 Generalized Additive Models.

 A GAM is a statistical model that allows for a linear predictor to be represented as the sum of multiple smooth functions of covariates (Hastie and Tibshirani 1990).
 In this application, GAMs were constructed with the same explanatory variables as the WRTDS approach: log of chl-a was modeled as a function of decimal time, salinity or flow, and day of year (i.e., to capture the annual cycle).
-The relationships between log-chl-a and the covariates were modeled with thin plate regression splines (Wood 2006a) as the smooth functions using the ‘mgcv’ package in R. To allow for interaction between the model covariates (e.g., seasonal differences in the long-term chl-a pattern), a tensor product basis between all three covariates was constructed.
-The tensor product basis allows for the smooth construct to be a function of any number of covariates, without an isotropy constraint (Wood 2006b).
-The GAM implementation in ‘mgcv’ does not require the selection of knots for a spline basis, but instead a reasonable upper limit on the flexibility of the function is set, and a ‘wiggliness’ penalty is added to create a penalized regression spline structure.
-The balance between model fit and smoothness is achieved by selecting a smoothness parameter that minimizes the generalized cross-validation score (Wood 2006a).
+Multiple types of smooth functions could be used in a GAM (Hastie 1990), and our implementation relies on thin plate regression splines (Wood 2006a).
+A spline is a piece-wise function (e.g., a polynomial) whose pieces are connected at knots, or breakpoints, where the functions are joined smoothly (Hastie 1990).
+The thin plate regression spline has the benefit that a user is not required to select knot locations for a spline explicitly, but only selects a reasonable upper limit on the flexibility of the function.
+Within that limit, the balance between model fit and smoothness is achieved by fitting a smoothness parameter that minimizes the generalized cross-validation score (Wood 2006a).
+To allow for interaction between the model covariates (e.g., seasonal differences in the long-term chl-a pattern), a tensor product basis (Wood 2006b) between all three covariates was constructed, which allows for the model covariates to interact (e.g., the long-term patterns to vary by season).

-Predictions with GAMs are straightforward to obtain after the model parameters are selected, and can be obtained along with standard errors which are based on the Bayesian posterior covariance matrix (Wood 2006a).
+Predictions with GAMs are straightforward to obtain after the model is fit and can be obtained along with standard errors based on the Bayesian posterior covariance matrix (Wood 2006a).
 For this comparison, salinity- or flow-normalized GAM predictions were obtained in a manner consistent with that used for WRTDS.
 The observed salinity or flow values were compiled that occurred in the same month throughout all years in the dataset.
 These values were assumed to be equally likely to occur at that particular month.
 A normalized GAM estimate at each date in the record was computed as the average of the predictions obtained using all of the flow or salinity values for that month of the year throughout the record.

 Methodological contrasts of WRTDS and GAMs.

 WRTDS and GAMs are statistical models that have very similar functional forms.
 Both use core models that empirically describe a response variable as numerical combinations of one or more explanatory variables.
 As noted above, the core functional model of WRTDS is a simple linear regression that relates pollutant concentration to fixed effects of time, discharge, and season.
-In a simple regression the fixed effects are parameterized by a single set of model coefficient that describe the linear relationship with the response variable.
+In a simple regression the fixed effects are parameterized by a single set of model coefficients that describe the linear relationship with the response variable.
+This simple regression is used at each time step with different weights such that a combined parameter set equal in length to the time series is created.
 By comparison, GAMs link individual explanatory variables with the response using smoothing functions for each variable instead of fixed parameters.
 As such, the functional forms of both models are conceptually identical where the only difference is the type of parameter used in each (fixed or smoothing function).
 These functional similarities can potentially explain why both models have been used for the similar purpose of describing pollutant trends over time (e.g., USGS 2015, Harding et al. 2016).
-However, lack of understanding of how the theoretical foundations of each model differ has likely contributed to their applications for similar purposes without a strong basis for choosing one over the other.